LarkspurCA/androidweardocs/explore.rst

 Start the Android Wear Preview App
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Install the Android Wear Preview app on your Android device.
+1. Install the Android Wear Preview app on your handheld device.

   .. figure:: images/apps.png
     :scale: 35 %

-2. Connect your Android device to the computer with a USB cable.
+2. Connect your handheld device to the computer with a USB cable.

-  The Android device and emulator communicate over TCP port 5601, so enter the following command each time you connect your Android device to the computer:
+  The handheld device and emulator communicate over TCP port 5601, so enter the following command each time you connect your handheld device to the computer:

   ``adb -d forward tcp:5601 tcp:5601``